Improving performance at America’s largest fact-checking site

 Human Made joined Snopes to migrate their hosting stack to our cloud infrastructure – a stack geared towards complex, high traffic WordPress sites at scale.
 Our goal was to deliver a service that ensured Snopes remained highly performant, fast, and always available.

-Once the migration kicked-off, the team at Snopes were able to benefit immediately from adopting the well-defined and structured DevOps Human Made implemented to complete the project.
+Once the migration kicked-off, the team at Snopes benefitted immediately from adopting the well-defined and structured DevOps we implemented.
 This gave them confidence in pushing forward with the project at speed, and ensured the integrity of the code.

-Working with some of the most respected professionals in the industry created an opportunity for the technical team at Snopes to enhance their knowledge and understanding of WordPress, and WordPress’ native publishing capabilities and potential.
-Not only did the Human Made team instill a secure and scalable workflow with proper version control and a push-to-production pipeline; we were also able to help Snopes make quality decisions faster, boosting the efficiency of the project overall and helping it progress successfully.
+Working with some of the most respected professionals in the industry created an opportunity for the technical team at Snopes to enhance their knowledge and understanding of WordPress and its native publishing capabilities and potential.
+As well as instilling a secure and scalable workflow with proper version control and a push-to-production pipeline, we helped Snopes make quality decisions faster, boosting the efficiency of the project overall and helping performance.

-DescriptionIn order to speed up their local development and improve the performance of the live site with more optimisation’s, we rebuilt Snopes’s production and development build pipeline by moving it to Webpack.
+To speed up their local development and improve the performance of the live site with more optimisation, we rebuilt Snopes’ production and development build pipeline by moving it to Webpack.
 We did this for several reasons related to improved performance and facilitating developer processes:

-– Improved frontend features: Using Webpack makes it easier to build on and improve frontend code.
-We were able to add improved features such as hot reloading, style swapping, and better source maps, to name a few.
+- Improved frontend features: Using Webpack makes it easier to build on and improve frontend code.
+We were able to add improved features such as hot reloading, style swapping, and better source maps.